kelseywhallon/give-it-a-shot/README.md

 -   Bubble up Sequelize errors, like password validation needs to be 8 characters long
 -   Implement API calls with Axios, for range of added features: wider browser support, easy to use progress bar, simultaneous requests
--   Have the backend fully drive the backend, e.g. send images via API
+-   Further expand images auto seeding + formatting for JSON response.
+Subdirectories within images can be named as the field they will represent in the response JSON, with all the potential options for that field as images underneath.